 1) How quickly we submit your application to the DBS.

-We submit 90% of all applications to the DBS in just 1 hour!
+We submit over 90% of all error-free applications to the DBS within just 1 hour!

 2) How quickly the DBS process the application.

 The DBS timescales can vary, but rest assured as soon as the DBS have finished processing the results of the checks they are submitted back to you within 1 hour.
-In 2017, the DBS processed 37% of all Enhanced Disclosures within 1 day.
-64% within 7 days and 79% within 14 days.
+Currently, the DBS processed all our Enhanced DBS checks on average 2.8 days (Median).

-Our fastest enhanced disclosure was completed and disclosed in just 26 minutes!!!
+Our fastest Enhanced disclosure was completed and disclosed in just 55 minutes!!!

-The government fee is £44 for an enhanced DBS check.
-We then apply a very competitive administrative fee of £8.00.
-Including VAT, the total cost is just £53.60.
+The government fee is £40 for an Enhanced DBS check.
+We then apply a very competitive administrative fee of £10.00.
+Including VAT, the total cost is just £52.00.